Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 * Daniel Berthereau (see [Daniel-KM] on GitHub)

 First version of this plugin has been built for a personal study.
+The plugin has been tested  for [Paris Sciences et Lettres] Research University and for [Mines ParisTech].

 Copyright